 "A friend of music, is a friend of mine"

-Sanne Zwikker is a 15-year-old Dutch-American violinist from New York City.
-She picked up her first violin at age of three.
-Later, she moved to the Greater New York area to study at the Manhattan School of Music conservatory.
+Sanne Zwikker is a 16-year-old Dutch-American violinist from New York City.
+She started her violin studies at the age of three and studies at the Manhattan School of Music conservatory.

-In 2018, Luister magazine introduced Sanne as the "young, super talented violinist from New York City".
+In 2018, Luister magazine introduced Sanne as the "young, super talented violinist from New York City."
 In the summer of 2019, Sanne brought her GenZ Tour to the Netherlands where she performed her Mendelssohn Violin Concerto with sold out performances in 4 cities.
 Mexican-American conductor, Felipe Tristan praised her: "She is very talented and driven, and her repertoire is difficult."
-In the same year, her crossover version of Bach's 1st Sonata was streamed live to 100K gen Z followers.
+In the same year, her crossover version of Bach's 1st Sonata was streamed to 100K gen Z followers.
 LEVEN magazine called her the "young protégée who builds bridges in the world of music", referring to working across borders, music styles, and age groups.
-Her international collaborations include crossover works arranged and performed with musicians from the Netherlands, India, and Brazil.
+Her international collaborations include works composed, arranged, and performed with musicians from the Americas, the Netherlands, and India.
 In 2021, Sanne released her work from Paganini.
-In 2022 she released her online recording from Prokofiev's first violin concerto.
+In 2022 she released her online recording of Prokofiev's First Violin Concerto.